pckilgore/roll-it/README.md

 ## What it Does

-Programmatically roll your AWS IAM access keys and secret.
+Programmatically rotate your AWS IAM access keys and secret.
 Helpful for automatically ensuring compliance with organization key rotation policies.

 Detects your current credential chain and attempts to match it to a credentials